l7mp/dcontroller/doc/concepts-API-server.md

 *   **Read-Write Access**: While primarily used for inspection, the API server supports full CRUD (Create, Read, Update, Delete) operations.
 This can be a powerful debugging tool, allowing you to manually create or modify a view object to trigger a downstream controller and observe its behavior.
 *   **Ephemeral State**: Remember that views are in-memory.
 If the Δ-controller manager pod restarts, all views will be cleared and then repopulated as the controllers re-reconcile their sources.

-## Connecting to the Extension API Server
+For instructions on connecting to the Extension API Server, see the [Getting started guide](getting-started.md#accessing-the-extension-api-server).

-By default, the extension API server is not exposed outside the cluster for security reasons, as it runs with an unauthenticated HTTP endpoint.
-The recommended way to access it is via `kubectl port-forward`.

-1.  **Start the Port-Forward:**
-    Open a new terminal and run the following command.
-This will forward traffic from your local machine's port `8443` to the Δ-controller manager's API server port.

-    ```bash
-    kubectl -n dcontroller-system port-forward deployment/dcontroller-manager 8443:8443 &
-    ```

-2.  **Use the Correct Kubeconfig:**
-    To direct `kubectl` commands to this local endpoint instead of your main cluster's API server, you need to use a specific kubeconfig file.
-The below assumes you are in the root of the dcontroller project checkout:

-    ```bash
-    export KUBECONFIG=deploy/dcontroller-config
-    ```

-You are now connected.
-All subsequent `kubectl` commands in this terminal will be sent to the Δ-controller's extension API server.
-When finishing the debug session, use `unset KUBECONFIG` to restore the default Kubernetes context and shoot down the port-forward.

-## Discovering and Inspecting Views

 Once connected, you can interact with your views as if they were standard Custom Resources.

-### Discovering View API Groups
+## Discovering View API Groups

 The first step is to see what view types are available.
 The API groups for views are generated dynamically from your `Operator` names.
 You can discover them using `kubectl api-resources`.